PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/integration.rst

 **Todo**

+In meeting:

+1. [With all]Discuss the time cost issue of ResNet neural engine.

+3. [With Dr.Chan]Finalize the final solution, and gather the materials, write the paper!

+After meeting:

-1. Discuss a method for reducing the wedgelet candidates by making use of the angular predictions from learned deep model.
+3. [With Dr.Tsang]Discuss a method for reducing the wedgelet candidates by making use of the angular predictions from learned deep model.

-2. Discuss the time cost issue of ResNet neural engine.
-Run experiments for it after TODO#1 is finished.
+4. [me]Run RD experiments after TODO#3 will has been finished.

-3. Try to estimate the time cost of ResNet size [4, 4, 8, 16], units 3.
+5. [me]Try to estimate the time cost of ResNet size [4, 4, 8, 16], units 3.

-4. Finalize the final solution, and gather the materials, write the paper!

-Why todo#3?
+Why todo#5?

 Prediction accuracy will be decreased by 2%~3%.
 But since flops has been reduced from 600k to 130k, the speed of prediction in c++ should be faster.